awsdocs/amazon-ecs-developer-guide/doc_source/cmd-ecs-cli-compose-ecsparams.md

   + `healthcheck` – This parameter maps to `healthcheck` in the [Docker compose file reference](https://docs.docker.com/compose/compose-file/#healthcheck)\.
 The `test` field can also be specified as `command` and must be either a string or a list\.
 If it's a list, the first item must be either `NONE`, `CMD`, or `CMD-SHELL`\.
 If it's a string, it's equivalent to specifying `CMD-SHELL` followed by that string\.
 The `interval`, `timeout`, and `start_period` fields are specified as durations in a string format\.
 For example: `2.5s`, `10s`, `1m30s`, `2h23m`, or `5h34m56s`\.
 **Note**
 If no units are specified, seconds are assumed\.
 For example, you can specify either `10s` or simply `10`\.
+  + `secrets` – This parameter allows you to inject sensitive data into your containers by storing your sensitive data in AWS Systems Manager Parameter Store parameters and then referencing them in your container definition\.
+For more information, see [Specifying Sensitive Data](specifying-sensitive-data.md)\.
+    + `value_from` – This is the AWS Systems Manager Parameter Store ARN or name to expose to the container\.
+If the Systems Manager Parameter Store parameter exists in the same Region as the task you are launching, then you can use either the full ARN or name of the secret\.
+If the parameter exists in a different Region, then the full ARN must be specified\.
+    + `name` – The value to set as the environment variable on the container\.
 + `docker_volumes` – This parameter allows you to create docker volumes\.
 The `name` key is required, and `scope`, `autoprovision`, `driver`, `driver_opts` and `labels` correspond with the Docker volume configuration fields in a task definition\.
 For more information, see [DockerVolumeConfiguration](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_DockerVolumeConfiguration.html) in the *Amazon Elastic Container Service API Reference*\.
 Volumes defined with the `docker_volumes` key can be referenced in your compose file by name, even if they were not also specified in the compose file\.

 The fields listed under `run_params` are for values needed as options to any API calls not specifically related to a task definition, such as `compose up` \(RunTask\) and `compose service up` \(CreateService\)\.
 Currently, the only supported parameter under `run_params` is `network_configuration`, which is a required parameter to use task networking and when using tasks with the Fargate launch type\.